dechamps/RudeWindowFixer/README.md

 ## Usage

 1. Download `RudeWindowFixer.exe` from the [GitHub releases page][].
-1. Run `RudeWindowFixer.exe`.
+2. Run `RudeWindowFixer.exe`.
    - Nothing will happen at first; this is normal.
 RudeWindowFixer is quietly running in the background.
 You can check in the Task Manager if you want to make sure.
-2. That's it!
+3. That's it!
    - You will likely want to make `RudeWindowFixer.exe` [run on startup][] so that it persists across reboots.
+4. Upvote this [Microsoft bug report][] to hopefully get Microsoft to prioritize fixing the underlying Windows bug, which is described in detail below.

 ## I am still experiencing issues even with RudeWindowFixer